 “ After a year of unpredictable ups and downs, regular therapy, out patient treatment, home schooling, trying everything possible to help my son, researching, calling and visiting numerous residential treatment centers, I visited Paradigm and found our solution. “

 What are the chances of full recovery for my teenager?

-Although the teen ecstasy addiction treatment process and results differs for every teenager, there is real hope and a good chance that your teen can recover from Ecstasy abuse and/or addiction.
-The success of this recovery will be based on a number of different factors but at Paradigm, we strive to provide an environment and the resources to support teens as fully as possible, so that they can make the changes and steps necessary, for their recovery.
+This is for sure: at Paradigm, we strive to provide the right environment for recovery, as well as the resources needed to fully support teens in recovery.
 We also hope to provide you, as parents, and any other close family members involved, with resources and support so that you can work together to help your teen succeed.

 I’ve heard that MDMA is not actually harmful.
 Is this true?